XTLS/Xray-docs-next/docs/en/config/inbounds/tunnel.md

 The "Arbitrary Door" has two main uses: one is for transparent proxy (see below), and the other is for mapping a port.

 Sometimes some services do not support forward proxies like Socks5, and using Tun or Tproxy is overkill.
-If these services only communicate with a single IP and port (e.g., iperf, Minecraft server, Wireguard endpoint), you can use `tunnel`.
+If these services only communicate with a single IP and port (e.g., iperf, Minecraft server, WireGuard endpoint), you can use `tunnel`.

 For example, the following Config (assuming the default outbound is a valid proxy):